rchiodo/node-message-passing/readme.md

 ## Idea 5: Use streams between the two threads.

 Might be faster than posting a message.
 Can transfer streams between threads to give them to out to the worker thread?
-Maybe the stream can just be a shared file
+Maybe the stream can just be a shared file.
+No streams cannot be transferred between threads.
+Writable web streams can, but not sure how this could be faster than the SharedArrayBuffer.
+It still has to turn the json into a byte array.

 ## Idea 6: Use net server between the two threads.